-H) The Student Conduct Division Caseworkers shall:

-1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding Social Conduct

-- 2) Collaborate with the Chief of Staff in conducting casework pertaining to Social Conduct. - 3) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to Social Conduct. - 4) Shall attend at least one (2) meeting of each social conduct Board and Commission such as; Take Back The Night, Public Safety Commission, and Commission on Student Well-Being per quarter - 5) Be proficiently knowledgeable of Student Conduct policies, rules, and regulations. - 6) Analyze and track casework to plan and coordinate quarterly community projects pertaining to Student Conduct. - 7) Hold a minimum of four (4) office hours per week. - I) The Public Interest Division Caseworkers shall: - 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding social justice. - 2) Collaborate with the Chief of Staff in conducting casework pertaining to social justice - 3) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to social justice. - 4) Shall attend at least one (1) meeting of each social justice Board and Commission such as: Human Rights Board, Queer Commission, Commission on Disability Equality, Student Commission On Racial Equality, and Womyn's Commission during the academic year. - 5) Analyze and track casework to plan and coordinate quarterly community projects pertaining to social justice. - 6) Hold a minimum of four (4) office hours per week. - J) The Director of Public Relations shall: - Assist in all matters requested by the Student Advocate General and/or the Chief of Staff pertaining to the public relations of the OSA, including outreach, advertising, and recruitment. - 2) Act as the supervisor of all OSA outreach, advertising, and recruitment. - 3) Maintain visibility of the OSA via: t-shirts, banners, posters, etc. - 4) Be knowledgeable of local and campus resources relevant to publicity of the OSA (e.g. A.S.
+- 7) Hold a minimum of four (4) office hours per week. - G) The Student Conduct Division Caseworkers shall: - 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding Social Conduct - 2) Collaborate with the Chief of Staff in conducting casework pertaining to Social Conduct. - 3) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to Social Conduct. - 4) Shall attend at least one (2) meeting of each social conduct BCC such as; Take Back The Night, Commission on Public Safety, and Committee of Student Well Being per quarter - 5) Be proficiently knowledgeable of Student Conduct policies, rules, and regulations. - 6) Analyze and track casework to plan and coordinate quarterly community projects pertaining to Student Conduct. - 7) Hold a minimum of four (4) office hours per week. - H) The Public Interest Division Caseworkers shall: - 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding social justice. - 2) Collaborate with the Chief of Staff in conducting casework pertaining to social justice - 3) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to social justice. - 4) Shall attend at least one (1) meeting of each social justice BCCs as such; Human Rights Board, Queer Commission, Commission on Disability Equality, Commission On Racial Equality, and Womyn's Commission during the academic year. - 5) Analyze and track casework to plan and coordinate quarterly community projects pertaining to social justice. - 6) Hold a minimum of four (4) office hours per week. - I) The Director of Public Relations shall: - 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff pertaining to the public relations of the OSA, including outreach, advertising, and recruitment. - 2) Act as the supervisor of all OSA outreach, advertising, and recruitment. - 3) Maintain visibility of the OSA via: t-shirts, banners, posters, etc. - 4) Be knowledgeable of local and campus resources relevant to publicity of the OSA (e.g. A.S.
 Publications, A.S.
 Graphic Design, and A.S.
-Media Relations). - 5) Hold a minimum of four (4) office hours per week. - J) The Community Organizers shall: - 1) Be responsible for projects and outreach that focus on advocacy and upholding student rights. - 2) Serve as liaison to AS entities and other student organizations involved in advocacy efforts, including but not limited to: - a) SCORE, SIRRC, Take Back the Night b) El Congreso, IDEAS
+Media Relations) - 7) Hold a minimum of four (4) office hours per week.